qvex/suil/README.md

 #### `gatls create app`

-This command will create a new project called app which is ready to be servered.
-The created project has an application configuration (runtime config), C++ source files and CMakeLists.txt file for building the application.
+This command will create a new project called `app` which is ready to be built and servered.
+The created project has an application configuration (runtime config), C++ source files and a `CMakeLists.txt` file for building the application.
 The following options are available
 ```
   --no-ssl : application does not use ssl
   --name=[name] : the name to be given to the server